 We found users to be confused about the product based on the user research prior me joining the team.
 The marketing team wanted to frame the product as an innovative A.I. tool.
 This caused users to be confused about the concept and did not understand the technology’s system process that was going on.

-To help users understand the concept of our platform, we set 4 principles that drove the direction of the designs and interactions.
-These principles were set to help create transparency, trust and confidence.
+To help users understand the concept of the technology behind our platform, we set 3 principles that drove the direction of the designs and interactions.

 Where Are We Now?

-Due to changes in our company’s strategy, we have put the product launch on hold.
+Due to changes in the company’s strategy, the product launch has been put on hold.